kode4food/ale/README.md

 ## Current Status
 Still a work in progress, and the compiler is pretty fragile, but that will change rapidly.
-Fine out more at [Ale's Home](https://www.ale-lang.org)
+The language is slowly moving in the direction of being [R6RS](http://www.r6rs.org/) compatible.
+Find out more at [Ale's Home](https://www.ale-lang.org)